-Continuing introduction of Everside Health Benefit (formerly known as Paladina): Members enrolled in the PPO plan with chronic conditions are provided the opportunity to receive high touch support from a primary care physician while saving money on office visits.
-Both preventive and non-preventive services from Everside doctors are provided with no cost to members enrolled in the MMO PPO Plan.
+Continuing introduction of Everside Health Benefit: Members enrolled in the PPO plan with chronic conditions are provided the opportunity to receive high touch support from a primary care physician while saving money on office visits.
+Both preventive and nonpreventive services from Everside doctors are provided with no cost to members enrolled in the MMO PPO Plan.

-Over 100 Diocesan employees and their family members are currently enrolled in the Everside program.
+Over 120 Diocesan employees and their family members are currently enrolled in the Everside program.
 These members report an extraordinarily high degree of satisfaction.